 1. Navigate to Manage > Administration > POST API > Manage POST Token URLs, select the desired User Group and click the Create Token button:

-2. Fill in the pop-up with the actions that IRIS CRM should perform when new records such as leads or merchant applications are received from an external source.
+2. Fill in the pop-up with the actions that the CRM should perform when new records such as leads or merchant applications are received from an external source.

 Here is an example of how to configure a POST API Token: